jonathonmcmurray/jonathonmcmurray.github.io/_posts/2018-07-16-q-package-management-with-conda.markdown

-I deliberately did _not_ make any of my packages dependent on the kx kdb package - while this is a nice, easy way to get 64-bit kdb+ up & running, it is on-demand only & only for Mac & Linux; Anaconda itself works fine on Windows, and 32-bit (here's hoping that kx add a Windows version soon, and 32-bit).
-So the q packages installed in this way will work with either Anaconda kdb or system kdb (installed via traditional means).
+I deliberately did _not_ make any of my packages dependent on the kx kdb package - while this is a nice, easy way to get 64-bit kdb+ up & running, it is on-demand only ~~& only for Mac & Linux~~; Anaconda itself works fine on Windows, and 32-bit (here's hoping that kx add ~~a Windows version soon, and~~ 32-bit).
+So the q packages installed in this way will work with either Anaconda kdb or system kdb (installed via traditional means). **UPDATE: kx have now added Windows releases of kdb on Anaconda cloud; still 64-bit on-demand only**